sreeja1734/Ischemic-stroke-prediction-using-hybrid-DL-models-/README.md

 # Ischemic-stroke-prediction-using-hybrid-DL-models

-This project focuses on predicting ischemic stroke by combining the strengths of pretrained models.
+This project focuses on predicting ischemic stroke by combining the strengths of pretrained models for higher accuracy and better performance.

 Flow of the project: